 The most famous and tragic aspect of its history, however, began in the year 1903, when Spinalonga was used as a leper colony because of its isolation from the mainland.

 One of Europe’s last leper colonies, it ceased operation only in 1957.
-The last inhabitant, a priest, did not leave the island until 1962, in order to maintain the Greek Orthodox tradition of commemorating a buried person forty days, six months, one year, three years, and five years after their death.
+The last inhabitant, a priest, did not leave the island until 1962, to maintain the Greek Orthodox tradition of commemorating a buried person forty days, six months, one year, three years, and five years after their death.

 Today, the uninhabited islet, which has docking facilities and beaches, is one of Crete’s most popular tourist attractions.
 In addition to the abandoned leper colony and the fortress, Spinalonga is known for its small pebble beaches and shallow waters.